What is a bunionette?

 If surgery is needed, several different types are an option.
 The actual type of surgery to be performed depends on the shape of the fifth toe bones, type of bunionette and patients’ wishes.

 - If patients have a painful fifth toe protuberance without a bony growth, the surgery usually involves a removal of the painful soft tissue of the fifth toe.
 Specifically, what is removed from the outer fifth toe is the excess skin and the joint’s inflamed soft tissue or bursa.

 - Patients with a Type 1 bunionette deformity have a bony protuberance at the fifth MTPJ.
 During surgery, this bony growth is also removed.
 Some surgeons call this a bunionectomy.

 - Sometimes the bony protuberance is so big that the bones of the fifth toe need an osteotomy.
-With the bone cut, it is then moved inward to decrease its size (see X-rays below).
+With the bone cut, it is then moved inward to decrease its size (see X-rays above).

 - If patients have a curved shape to their fifth toe (Type 2 bunionette) or angle (Type 3 bunionette) between the fourth and fifth toes, then an osteotomy is often done.
 This osteotomy is done to straighten out the fifth toe.

 - If a bunionette deformity is treated with an osteotomy, the bone is often held straight with a steel wire, screw, or plate and screws, depending on the surgeon’s preference.